bhoomika-jp/bhoomika-jp/README.md

 -->

 ### Hey!
 I'm Bhoomika 👋
-### Welcome to my GitHub profile :) I'm an aspiring ML Engineer, recent MSBA graduate from the University of Utah, currently living in Utah.
+### I am a recent Masters in Business Analytics graduate from the University of Utah and am currently seeking a job in data analysis that will give me the opportunity to utilize my skills in SQL and Data Visualization.
+I enjoy answering complex questions and solving problems using different kinds of data analysis techniques inlcuding predictive analytics.
+Work that I am proud of include 'Maverik Time-Series Forecasting', 'House Prices Prediction' and 'World Life Expectancy' among others that are listed below.
+Feel free to check them out by following the links.

 - 🔭 I’m currently working on Data Analysis projects using SQL and Tableau etc.
 - 🌱 I’m currently learning how to solve ML problems in Python